On stage this weekend

-Remaining shows are 7:30 Wednesday and Thursday; 8 p.m., Friday and Saturday and 2 p.m.
-Sunday.
-To purchase tickets with all major credit cards, visit the website at www.genesiustheatre.org or call 610-373-9500.
-Tickets range in price from $15 to $25 and credit card fees apply.
-Tickets are also available at the door.
+READING >> Genesius Theatre’s production of “The King And I” continues Dec.
+12 and 13, at 8 p.m., Dec.
+14 at 2 p.m., and Dec.
+10 and 11 at 7:30 p.m.
+To purchase tickets with all major credit cards visit the website at www.genesiusdifference.org or call 610-373-9500.
+Tickets range from $17.50 to $28.50, and credit card fees apply.
+Tickets may also be available at the door.
 For more information, contact the theater at 610-371-8151.
-Genesius Theatre is handicap accessible and there is free parking beside of the theater (limited spaces available).
-This production is rated PG — (light, but complimentary spoofing of organized religion).
+Genesius Theatre is handicap accessible and there is free parking next to the theater (limited spaces available).
+This production is rated G.